morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 #### Rule 7: It doesn't matter how much time the user claims something will take.
 See *Rule 1*. - /user/morriscox

+**Rule 8C**: They will give the wrong error message. /user/morriscox

 **Rule 9B**: All jargon is the same to users. - /user/Wrestles4Food

 #### Rule 10: About half of tech support is solving issues that are only partially related to what we are supposed to fix. - /user/Mystrsyko